net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 ##Installing
 Go to the IRC channel.
 There is a build available for Windows users (32-bit version of KSP only), ask channel operators.
-For Linux users, ask @Norgg for a build or build instructions, bearing in mind that his build is much more failure-prone than the Windows one at the moment.
+For Linux users, ask **Norgg** for a build or build instructions, bearing in mind that his build is much more failure-prone than the Windows one at the moment.
 For Macintosh users, **armed_troop** is working on something.